carlosdrojas/2073Prj2/README.md

 make
 ```

-Once program is initialized, use the following command to run
+Once program is initialized, use the following command to run excecutable with csv file containing user data
 ```makefile
 ./project2 rooms.csv
 ```